 CCS has been affiliated with Alfred Health for clinical medical teaching since the initial establishment of the Monash Department of Medicine in the 1960s and the associated build of the Monash Medical School at the Alfred.
 In 2015, the school celebrated the 50th anniversary of the founding of the Monash Department of Medicine at the Alfred.
 See detail.

 CCS is a Melbourne based centre for clinical and biomedical research and education, offering undergraduate and postgraduate study programs at AMREP.

 CCS is a core hub for translational research and medicine, covering a great breadth of subject areas.
-CCS's research is highly collaborative, both within the AMREP precinct, nationally and internationally with world leaders in biomedical and clinical research.
+CCS's research is highly collaborative, both within the Alfred Research Alliance precinct, nationally and internationally with world leaders in biomedical and clinical research.
 With such close links to health care providers we are able to rapidly move towards health outcomes in improved patient care.